stevencorona/SessionHandlerCookie/README.md

 # Cookie Session Handler for PHP

-SessionHandlerCookie adds HMAC-Based Cookie sessions to PHP 5.4+
+This library adds HMAC-Based Cookie sessions to PHP 5.4+

 `SessionHandlerCookie` is a short, but useful piece of code that I've decided to open source from my book, [Scaling PHP Applications](http://scalingphpbook.com).